Everything you need to know about BIG BEN

 Can I Visit Big Ben?

-The tower used to be open for tourists & Londoners willing to climb over 300 steps to see the famous clock and bell from a close distance.
+The tower is open for tourists & Londoners willing to climb over 300 steps to see the famous clock and bell from a close distance.

 Should I See BIG BEN During The Day Or At Night?